TUDelftGeodesy/caroline/docs/development.md

 5. the CAROLINE virtual environment directory
 6. (optional) the directory in which the bash file is located
 7. (optional) the name of the bash file (without the full path)
-8. (optional) the name of the file to which to write the SLURM job ID (for the email generation)

 If 5 arguments are passed, only the preparation function is run.
 If all 8 are passed, the preparation function is run, and then the bash file.
 All of this is handled by the [scheduler](../caroline/scheduler.py).